borys569/opsfleet-tasks/readme.md

 - Verify that you can connect with AWS cli.
 AWS will respond with your user details.
  `aws sts get-caller-identity`

 - generate kubectl config ( ~/.kube/config ).
-The file holds your keys for the cluster `aws eks update-kubeconfig --name <clustername>`
+The file holds your keys for the cluster.
+If you changed the name of the cluster in terraform, make sure you provide the same cluster name here:
+ `aws eks update-kubeconfig --name eks-opsfleet`

+- install kubectl (use `brew` or another method of your choice)
 - test cluster connection
  `kubectl get po -A`